mudassir0909/stackoverflow-card/README.md

 <script type="text/javascript" src="//mudassir0909.github.io/stackoverflow-card/dist/1.0.0/so-card-widget.min.js"></script>
 ```

-# Look and feel Customization
-The card supports two themes out of the box

 # Callback
 This card fires a callback if it is done rendering the card.
 You should have a function named `soAsyncInit` defined globally.
 Stackoverflow profile data is passed along the callback;